 Incorporating Rest Into Your Work Grind: Simple Ways to Find Balance in the New Year

 As we ease into the new year and settle back into our routines, it’s easy to feel the pressure of work piling up, to-do lists growing, and obligations multiplying.
 Whether you’re balancing a demanding job, teaching responsibilities, or the never-ending hustle of family life (hello, toddlers!), it’s all too common to find yourself running on empty.
 Rest often takes a backseat when there’s always something else to be done—work, laundry, meal prep, classes.
 The list goes on.
-But in order to stay productive and avoid burnout, it’s crucial to intentionally carve out space for rest in our busy lives.
+But in order to stay productive and avoid burnout, it’s crucial to intentionally carve out space for rest in our busy lives; If you need accountability or support generating ideas on how to slow down, trauma therapy can be a useful tool.

 Here are a few strategies that can help you incorporate more rest into your work grind this year—so you can work smarter, not harder, and sustain your energy over the long haul.